TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Token Runtime Environment

 A Token Runtime Environment is a distinct operational architecture that enables the functionality and trusted behaviour of Smart Tokens.
 It is a secure and separate environment from the application it supports, providing the necessary interfaces, managing the token's state, and turning trust in the underlying token's core logic into a trusted token web service.
 The Token Runtime Environment is crucial for Smart Tokens to serve as trust anchors, providing the necessary functions while maintaining a high level of security and trust.

-We enumerate the features needed for such a runtime environment.

 ### Requirements of Token Runtime Environment